Nikhil-1920/CubeX/README.md

 ## 🤝 Contributing

-We welcome contributions to make CubeX even better!
+Welcomes contributions to make CubeX even better!

 ### 📋 **How to Contribute**
 1. 🍴 Fork the repository